-|Formats||Compressed bitrates||IP network & SDI mapping|
+|Formats||XS Bitrates (down to 1bpp)||IP network & SDI mapping|

-1 to X streams over 10GbE
+1 to 5 streams over 2.5 GbE

-Single 3G-SDI / Single HD-SDI
+Single 3G-SDI / single HD-SDI

-Single 3G-SDI / Single 6G-SDI / Single 12G-SDI
+Single 3G-SDI / single 6G-SDI / single 12G-SDI

 JPEG XS is specifically targeted at high-end video applications, such has broadcasting, broadcast contribution, virtual reality applications, etc. Why JPEG XS and not H.264 or H.265?

 Video applications like broadcasting, broadcast contribution, virtual reality applications, … require features that MPEG-4 AVC / H.264 or HEVC / H.265 do not offer.

 JPEG XS has a much lower complexity than any inter-frame codec like the MPEG ones.
-It leads to much cheaper implementation, a tiny FPGA footprint and there is no need to store frames in an additional DDR.
+It leads to much cheaper implementation, a tiny FPGA footprint and there is no need to store frames in an additional DDR memory chip.
 It also has a more balanced complexity between encoder and decoder, making it more suitable for environments where you have the same number of encoders and decoders.
 MPEG-4 AVC / H.264 encoders are much more complex than the decoder.